Colonial-Dev/satpaper/README.md

 If you're on a metered and/or severely bandwidth-limited connection, twenty megabytes every ten to fifteen minutes can really add up.
 You have been warned!

 ## Installation
+Environments with automatic support:
+- GNOME
+- KDE
+- Windows (tested to work on 10/11)

-(**Note**: At the moment, only GNOME and KDE are supported, but feel free to make a PR for your DE of choice.
-Alternatively, you can use the `--wallpaper-command`/`SATPAPER_WALLPAPER_COMMAND` argument to specify a command to run whenever a new wallpaper is generated.)
+If your environment is not supported, you can use the `--wallpaper-command`/`SATPAPER_WALLPAPER_COMMAND` argument to specify a command to run whenever a new wallpaper is generated.
+PRs to add automatic support are also welcome!

 Dependencies:
 - The most recent stable [Rust toolchain](https://rustup.rs/).
 - A C/C++ toolchain (such as `gcc`.)
+- OpenSSL source (packaged as `libssl-dev` on Debian/Ubuntu and `openssl-devel` on Red Hat.)

 Just use `cargo install`, and Satpaper will be compiled and added to your `PATH`.
 ```sh